PerryCole96/PerryCole96/README.md

 ## Goals

 I'm actively seeking to land my first junior position, where I hope to hone my current skills, gain new knowledge and contribute to impactful projects.
-I bring strong communication, problem-solving, and technical skills, as well as a passion for learning and collaboration along with some creative flair.
+I bring strong communication, problem-solving, and technical skills, as well as a passion for learning and collaboration, along with some creative flair.

 ## Get in Touch